de-centralized-systems/sssmp/docs/Specification.md

 A hidden derivation step can be applied to a generated, or derived, key $s_1$ to allow for hidden derivation paths, plausible deniability through multiple derivation paths, or prevent the computation of subsequent derivation steps in the key hierarchy.
-Therefore, this step requires an additional secret/key $s_2$ as input, like for example a passphrase as in [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+Therefore, this step requires an additional secret/key $s_2$ as input, such as the utilization of a passphrase in [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
-The additional user supplied passphrase is then used as a message in PBKDF2 with the reconstructed secret as password.
+The additional user supplied passphrase is then used as a message in PBKDF2 with the reconstructed secret as the password.
-This step is out-of-scope of this document and MAY be use in combination with the here specified scheme.
+This step is out-of-scope of this document and MAY be use in combination with the herein specified scheme.
 For example, such a step can be applied after a secret has been reconstructed and before it is processed in further derivation steps.

-* **Mnemonic encodeing/decodeing of a cryptographic key** A generated or derived key $s$ can be represented as a mnemonic phrase to improve human readability and easer manual copying of key material or key shares.
+* **Mnemonic encodeing/decodeing of a cryptographic key** A generated or derived key $s$ can be represented as a mnemonic phrase to improve human readability and easier manual copying of keying material or key shares.
-Example for such schemes are [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), or [bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
+Examples for such schemes are [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), or [bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
-This step is out-of-scope of this document and such techniques SHOULD be used in combination with the here specified scheme.
+This step is out-of-scope of this document and such techniques SHOULD be used in combination with the herein specified scheme.

 * **Secret sharing of a cryptographic key**
-A generated or derived key $s$ is shared amongst a set of $n$ participants, where $t$ should be able to reconstruct the original key $s$.
+A generated or derived key $s$ is shared among a set of $n$ participants, where $t$ should be able to reconstruct the original key $s$.
 In this specification we focus exclusively on this step.